juliencol/unify/README.md

 git fetch
 git checkout sexy-feature
 ```
-Then run a local server to observe the changes, make sure everything works like expected.
-Check the code to make sure it's clean and then merge the pull request on github.
-If the feature is incomplete or the code is not clean, explain why in comments of the PR.
-Please be nice and offer help.
+Then make sure everything works like expected and the code is clean.
+Comment the PR to discuss improvements and merge if the build succeeds.
+Don't forget to delete the branch afterwards.

 # HTML Structure
-When it comes to writing HTML it is important to respect the following structure since we are using a lot of [Bootstrap](https://getbootstrap.com/).
-Exceptions can be made for partials and components.
 ```
 <div class="container-fluid spacer">
     <div class="row">
         <div class="col">

-            your content goes here...
+            Code here
         </div>
     </div>
 </div>
 ```